 - Finalize details and confirm vendors.
 Now is the time to check in with the venue and vendors to make sure contracts have been signed, menu items have been chosen, and all the logistical details are set.

 - Work on game ideas.
 A fun part of any bridal shower is playing games.
 They encourage guests to mingle and always get the room laughing.

 Two Weeks Before

-- Finalize decor.
-Make sure all the decorations have arrived and that you have everything you need to make the venue look gorgeous.
+- Finalize décor.
+Ensure all the decorations have arrived and you have everything you need to make the venue look gorgeous.

 - Create a playlist.
 Make a fun playlist to set the tone for the party.
 Consider incorporating the bride’s favorite tunes and artists or songs that match the theme.

 One Week Before

 - Create a checklist of to-dos.
 To eliminate stress on the day of the bridal shower, make sure you have a game plan.
 Forster has a trick to help you stay calm: “Delegate to those willing to help.”
 That way no one has an overwhelming amount to do.